Cladding a Brick house in Oak is fantastic for both aesthetic and function.

 Benefits of Oak Cladding

-This is especially true of air dried or kiln dried oak, with its pre – aged appearance.
-Oak cladding comes in a variety of styles to suit your external house cladding ideas.
-These can either be either machined with clean, sharp edges or moulded with decorative touches or softer, rounder faces.
+Oak Cladding comes in a variety of styles to suit your ideas.
+These can either be either machined with clean, sharp edges or moulded with decorative touches.

 2. Low Environmental Impact

 Installation itself is simple and uses no processes causing harmful emissions or polluting waste.
-If it is eventually removed, the timber can be recycled for other purposes.
-As the timber is purchased cut to the exact size needed, virtually no waste is generated and any that is can also be recycled.
+If the cladding is eventually removed, the timber can be recycled for other purposes.

 Oak is famed for its resistance to weather damage, damp and insect and fungal attack.
 As a result, it should never need to be replaced.
 Under normal conditions, it requires no maintenance, even outside.